 - Transformation roadmap with gradual and sequential deliverables

 A business case – both qualitative and quantitative – may be necessary for each of the three stages.
 Stage one shall be focused on the initial funding to evaluate the value and viability of a transformation.
 Stage 2 business case is during the recommendation of the transformation approach.
 Step 3 business case can be at a workstream level.

 Of course, the finance transformation roadmap is a strategic deliverable.
 The real work will start soon after that in various projects and work streams.
-That is out of the scope of this article.
+And another important thing is Change Management.
+Those topics are out of the scope of this article.